Durian Durian

 Durian Durian (榴槤飄飄) is a 2000 Hong Kong film directed by Fruit Chan.
 The film portrays the experiences of a young girl, Fan (Mak Wai-Fan), and her sex worker neighbour, Yan (Qin Hailu), in Hong Kong.
+The film was selected to compete for the Golden Lion at the 57th Venice International Film Festival.

 Plot

-Yan is a prostitute from the mainland in Hong Kong, living near Fan and her family, who is staying in the area illegally.
+Yan is a prostitute from the mainland in Hong Kong, living near Fan and her family, who are staying in the area illegally.
 Yan meets Fan in a laneway behind Portland Street and become friends after Yan's pimp is assaulted in front of Fan by an assailant wielding a durian fruit.

 Yan services dozens of clients per day and showers compulsively.
 After her 3-month-stay in Hong Kong, Yan returns to her family and her ex-fiancé in Northeast China to invest what she has earned.
 Yan remains in contact with Fan, receiving a durian from her as a gift.